LaravelDaily/Booking-Com-Simulation-Laravel/course/03-properties-geolocation.md

 ![Property Create Test](images/property-create-test.png)

-We may create another **Unit** test that will assert that the API works, or Mock/Fake data, but this is outside of the scope of this course.
+We may create another **Unit** test that will assert that the API works or Mock/Fake data, but this is outside of the scope of this course.
 For that, please read the tutorial [Laravel Testing: Mocking/Faking External 3rd Party APIs
 ](https://laraveldaily.com/post/laravel-testing-mocking-faking-external-api).